jsdoop/jsdoop/README.md

 - USER: root
 - PASSWORD: password

 Please, be careful when running JSDoop 2.0 locally because the worker is much faster than the aggregator.
-To work around this, you can increment local steps before aggregation.
+To work around this, you can increment local steps before aggregation (edit jsdoop-py/src/constants/jobs.py local_steps = 300 or more).
 Also, if you want to run everything on the same machine, I recommend at least 16 GB of RAM or more.